infor-cloud/xtendm3/docs/documentation/approval-requirements.md

 ### Billing Specifics

-We bill 1-2 hours for the review of simple to medium complexity extensions.
+We bill 1-2 hours for the review of simple to medium complexity extensions.<br>
-For complex extensions, it normally takes more time as it requires multiple cycles of review/discussions/revisions so it will be actual time spent that will be charged.
+For complex extensions, it normally takes more time as it requires multiple cycles of review/discussions/revisions so it will be actual time spent that will be charged.<br>
-We go by GDS/COE Manila Offshore Principal Consultant rates, you can check with your Client Partners or Partner Account Manager as to how much this is exactly per hour.
+We go by GDS/COE Manila Offshore Principal Consultant rates, you can check with your Client Partners or Partner Account Manager as to how much this is exactly per hour.<br>

-A recommendation,
+A recommendation,<br>
 As per standard practice for our projects, we include the review hours in the work estimates for development of extensions.
 On high level, budgeting for 5-10% of each extension development effort is enough time for the review/signing.